doctorscripto/SCCM-Deploy/README.md

 Credentials to be assigned to the SQL Server Service account (This account must already exist in Active Directory)

 This script is meant to be a tool to assist installs *or* to spin up a Configuration Manager lab environment.
 In a Lab scenario it should be possible to place this on a Domain Controller.
 In a Production scenario this is *not* a Recommended configuration.

+This has only been tested on Server 2016 with a Server 2016 DC and is not intended as a Production solution.
+It is intended to give you all the automation pieces in PowerShell to allow you to automate what you NEED out of an SCCM install.